Getting Started with Smart PDF Viewer

 </SfSmartPdfViewer>

 - Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Smart PDF Viewer component in your default web browser.
+This renders the Syncfusion® Blazor Smart PDF Viewer component in the default web browser.

 NOTE